Flosch1006/ev_charging_stations/README.md

 ## Content

-This repository contains the following files:
+This repository contains the following files and should be viewed in the suggested order:
-- README.md
+1. README.md
-- dataset_description.md
-- application_conceptualization.md
+2. application_conceptualization.md
+3. dataset_description.md
-- methodic_procedure.md
+4. methodic_procedure.md
-- application.ipynb
+5. application.ipynb
+6. insights.md

+In addition to these files, the *data* folder contains datasets for which a live connection could not be implemented as well as a second README file with further details on why this was not possible.

 ## ToDos:
 - fix import for charging stations (line by line)
-- consistency in column dropping
+- --consistency in column dropping--
-- dataset description: add challenges with data structure
+- --dataset description: add challenges with data structure--
-- geojson dataset: add important columns
+- --geojson dataset: add important columns--
-- describe data inconsistencies (Trier, Eisenach, Göttingen)
+- --describe data inconsistencies (Trier, Eisenach, Göttingen)--
-- add insights as new file
+- --add insights as new file--
-- document time mismatch between stations and vehicles
+- --document time mismatch between stations and vehicles--
 - add order in which to view files to readme
 - add purpose of application to readme
 - add limitations file
+- --remove unnecessary fill on mapping file--